by MM Del Rosario

 How Is It Practiced Today?

 Today, the tradition of Simbang Gabi continues whether you live in the city or in the province, although it is celebrated in new ways.
-Most churches are decorated with colorful lights and beautiful parol (
+Most churches are decorated with colorful lights and beautiful parol (star-shaped Christmas) lanterns to welcome the churchgoers.

 The nativity scene, or Belen, is displayed in preparation for the celebration of the birth of Jesus Christ.